-The Auto-Negotiation algorithm can be enabled by setting both the ANEG bit in the MAC Receive/PHY Control Register and the ANEG\EN bit in the MI PHY Register 0 (Control register).
-Clearing either of these two bits will turn off Auto-Negotiation mode.
-When the Auto-Negotiation algorithm is enabled, the device halts all transmissions including link pulses for 1200-1500 ms, enters the Link Fail State, and restarts the negotiation process.
-When Auto-Negotiation mode is turned on or reset, software driver should wait for at least 1500ms to read the ANEG\ACK bit in the MI PHY Status Register to determine whether the Auto-Negotiation process has been completed.
-When the ANEG bit in the Receive/PHY Control Register is cleared, Auto-Negotiation algorithm is disabled, the selection of 10/100 Mbps mode and duplex mode is determined by the SPEED bit and the DPLX bit in the MAC Receive/PHY Control register.
-When the ANEG bit in the Receive/PHY Control Register is set and the ANEG\EN bit in the MI PHY Register 0 (Control Register) is cleared, Auto-Negotiation algorithm is disabled, the selection of 10/100 Mbps mode and duplex mode is determined by the SPEED bit and the MI PHY Register 0 (Control Register) is cleared, Auto-Negotiation algorithm is disabled, the selection of 10/100 Mbps mode and duplex mode is determined by the SPEED bit and the DPLX bit in the MI PHY Register 0 (Control Register).
+The AutoNegotiation algorithm can be enabled by setting both the ANEG bit in the MAC Receive/PHY Control Register and the ANEG\EN bit in the MI PHY Register 0 (Control Register).
+Clearing either of these two bits will turn off AutoNegotiation mode.
+When the AutoNegotiation algorithm is enabled, the device halts all transmissions including link pulses for 1200-1500 ms, enters the Link Fail State, and restarts the negotiation process.
+When AutoNegotiation mode is turned on or reset, the software driver should wait for at least 1500ms to read the ANEG\ACK bit in the MI PHY Status Register to determine whether the AutoNegotiation process has been completed.
+When the ANEG bit in the Receive/PHY Control Register is cleared, the AutoNegotiation algorithm is disabled, the selection of 10/100 Mbps mode and duplex mode is determined by the SPEED bit and the DPLX bit in the MAC Receive/PHY Control register.
+When the ANEG bit in the Receive/PHY Control Register 0 (Control Register) is cleared, the AutoNegotiation algorithm is disabled, the selection of 10/100 Mbps mode and duplex mode and duplex mode is determined by the SPEED bit and the DPLX bit in the MAEG\EN bit in the MI PHY Register 0 (Control Register) is cleared, the AutoNegotiation algorithm is disabled, the selection of 10/100 Mbps mode and duplex mode is determined by the SPEED bit and the DPLX bit in the MIEG\EN bit in the MI PHY Register 0 (Control Register) is cleared, the AutoNegotiation algorithm is disabled, the selection of 10/100 Mbps mode and duplex mode is determined by the SPEED bit and the DPLX bit in the MI PHY Register 0 (Control Register) is cleared, the AutoNegotiation algorithm is disabled, the selection of 10/100 Mbps mode and duplex mode is determined by the SPEED bit and the DPLX bit in the MI PHY Register 0 (Control Register).